tunnuz/cpctt/README.md

 This repository contains the following assets:

-* a Constraint Programming (CP) model for the CB-CTT problem written in [GECODE v4](http://www.gecode.org "GECODE"), and
+* a Constraint Programming (CP) model for the CB-CTT problem written in [GECODE v4.1.0](http://www.gecode.org "GECODE"), and
 * a Large Neighborhood Search (LNS) solver for the said model (implemented as a GECODE search engine).

 **Note** that the LNS engine implemented in this code is a prototype, and does not follow any of the GECODE codebase guidelines.
 In particular, the whole optimization run is carried out in a single call of `next()`.
-A more principled LNS engine for GECODE can be found at [https://bitbucket.org/tunnuz/gecode-lns](https://bitbucket.org/tunnuz/gecode-lns).
+A more principled LNS engine for GECODE can be found at [https://bitbucket.org/tunnuz/gecode-lns](https://bitbucket.org/tunnuz/gecode-lns, also GECODE 4.1.0).

 ## Usage